dustinblackman/oatmeal/README.md

 ### Themes

 A handful of themes are embedded in the application for code syntax highlighting, defaulting to [OneDark](https://github.com/atom/one-dark-ui).
 If none suits your needs, Oatmeal supports any Sublime Text/Text Mate
-`.tmTheme` file, which can be configured through the `--theme-file` command line parameter, or the `OATMEAL_THEME_FILE` environment variable. [base16-textmate](https://github.com/chriskempson/base16-textmate) has plenty to pick from!
+`.tmTheme` file with the `theme-file` configuration option. [base16-textmate](https://github.com/chriskempson/base16-textmate) has plenty to pick from!

 ### Sessions